Known issues

 iPXE network boot known timing issue

 Issue: When you use the iPXE network boot on a Bare Metal Server on VPC, the network configuration process might still be incomplete when the iPXE script starts running.
-When this issue occurs, the DHCP command might fail or you might seem a timeout error.
+When this issue occurs, the DHCP command might fail or you might see a timeout error.
 A fix for this issue is planned.

 Workaround: From the VNC console, manually run the iPXE commands.
-Or, add the following to your iPXE script instead of the DHCP command.
+Or, add the following content to your iPXE script instead of the DHCP command.

 :retry_dhcp